drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-setup-from-fresh-debian.md

 ## Overview

-These are the steps you should follow to install the walt server system on a machine freshly installed with debian 10 (buster) operating system.
+These are the steps you should follow to install the walt server system on a machine freshly installed with debian 11 (bullseye) operating system.

 Note that walt server software interacts with various network daemons (lldpd, snmpd, dhcpd, ptpd, ntpd, tftpd, nfsd), thus you should not run other software related to network management on this walt server